willviles/ember-3d/README.md

 ### Scenes

-Ember 3D offers a [BaseSceneMixin](https://github.com/willviles/ember-3d/blob/master/addon/scenes/base.js) which, under the hood, takes the renderer defined in `renderer.js` and camera defined in `camera.js`, creaters a Three.js scene and appends it to the DOM.
+The [BaseSceneMixin](https://github.com/willviles/ember-3d/blob/master/addon/scenes/base.js) simply creates a Three.js scene from the renderer defined in `renderer.js` & camera defined in `camera.js` and appends it to the DOM.

 ```javascript
 import SceneMixin from 'ember-3d/scenes/base';